Odododiodio: Don’t interfere in work of police – Christian Council to politicians

 A statement signed by Rt Rev Professor J.O.Y Mantey, Chairman of its Eminent Person Group, the Council further urged politicians to also stay away from the work of the security agencies.

-“While we recognize the challenges in maintaining order, we call on the security force to employ force only in proportion to the actual threat face."
+“While we recognize the challenges in maintaining order, we call on the security forces to employ force only in proportion to the actual threat faced.

 “We call on the government to allow the security apparatus and other state institutions to do their work without any interference, thus all who are found culpable of any offence must be punished without any protection from the Political figure,” the statement said.